samson-bakos/SnoopChat/README.md

 # SnoopChat

+**PLEASE NOTE**: Snoop Chat is currently under construction and the Snoop voice agent has been replaced by a placeholder agent

 Welcome to SnoopChat!
 This is a text-to-speech system that responds in the style and voice of Snoop Dogg.
 You can try it live at [SnoopChat](https://snoopchat.streamlit.app).

 ## Overview